agude/agude.github.io/_books/valuable_humans_in_transit_and_other_stories.md

 {% include book_rating.html rating=5 %}

-[<cite class="short-story-title">Lena</cite>][lena_story] is my favorite short story that I've read in the last decade.
+[<cite class="short-story-title">Lena</cite>][lena_story] is my favorite short story from the past decade.
 It tells the story of _MMAcevedo_, the first executable human brain image, written as a Wikipedia article.
-The format is perfect: the dry, encyclopedic, just-the-facts style contrasts with the horrifying world being described, a world where feeling, sentient human minds are run on banks of computers to perform menial task.
+The format is
+perfect: the dry, encyclopedic, just-the-facts style contrasts sharply with the horrifying world being described, where sentient human minds are run on banks of computers to perform menial tasks.

-The title, <cite class="short-story-title">Lena</cite>, references model [Lena Forsén][lena_wiki] whose [picture is used as common a test image][lenna_wiki] without her permission, just as _MMAcevedo_ is used without Miguel Álvarez Acevedo's permission.
+The title, <cite class="short-story-title">Lena</cite>, references model [Lena Forsén][lena_wiki] whose [picture is commonly used as a test image][lenna_wiki] without her permission, mirroring how _MMAcevedo_ is used without Miguel Álvarez Acevedo's consent.

 Reading <cite class="short-story-title">Lena</cite> again while reading the {{
-bobiverse }} series is interesting, because this short story shows the potential horrors of brain emulation, while {{ bob1 }} shows it in a positive light.
+bobiverse }} series is interesting, as this short story shows the potential horrors of brain emulation, while {{ bob1 }} presents it in a positive light.

 [lena_story]: https://qntm.org/mmacevedo
 [lena_wiki]: https://en.wikipedia.org/wiki/Lena_Fors%C3%A9n